paulbartell/CSE-14X-Section-Code/12wi143/01-ArrayList/section_one.md

 ## Constructor

 All humans know how to be born.
-The events that occur when a new Human is instantiated are described in the Human's **constructor**
+The events that occur right when a new Human is instantiated are described in the Human's **constructor**

     #!java
     // Pretend this code is written just underneath the fields